An overview of Jersey company law03 Oct 2019

 Together, the Memorandum and Articles of Association form the constitution of the company.
 They can only be amended by special resolution.

-Forming Jersey companies is a fairly straightforward process and is normally completed within 2 business days of application (or on the same day for an additional fee).
+Forming Jersey companies is a straightforward process and is normally completed within 2 business days of application (or on the same day for an additional fee).
 Once incorporated, a certificate of incorporation will be provided by the registrar of companies, which constitutes conclusive evidence of incorporation.

 The registrar may refuse to authorise the formation of a company if it is considered not to be in the public interest.